Market Recap: June 30, 2026, The Day in Numbers

 FROM global_markets.delayed_stocks_minute_aggs

-Every panel is a stored query result — chart, table, and SQL are one object.
-Paste any of them into the Strasmore terminal and make them your own.
+Every panel is a stored query result, chart, table and SQL in one object.
+Paste any of them into the Strasmore terminal.
 Next session: July 1.
-The quarter this day closed: Q2 2026.